xxh/xxh/README.md

-<p align="center">You chosen a favorite command shell and spent hours to adjust it, to stuffed it with aliases, shortcuts and colors.
+<p align="center">You chosen a favorite command shell and spent hours to adjust it, to stuffed it with shortcuts and colors.
 But when you move from local to remote host using ssh you lose it all.
-The mission of xxh is to allow you bring your favorite shell with your aliases, shortcuts and color theme wherever you go through the ssh.</p>
+The mission of xxh is to allow you bring your favorite shell wherever you go through the ssh.</p>
 <p align="center">
   <a href="https://pypi.org/project/xonssh-xxh/" target="_blank"><img src="https://img.shields.io/pypi/v/xonssh-xxh.svg" alt="[release]"></a>
   <a href="https://asciinema.org/a/osSEzqnmH9pMYEZibNe2K7ZL7" target="_blank"><img alt="[asciinema demo]" src="https://img.shields.io/badge/demo-asciinema-grass"></a>